Skip to content

 But “Will this still make sense for me in five years?”

-“Will this be worthy of being passed down?”
+“Will this be worth passing down?”

 Not as an object.